Nonye2K3/chia/The-very-UNOFFICIAL-keybase-i'm-new-FAQ.md

 Dont worry about other K sizes, K 32 is minimum, larger doesn't have an advantage.
 [k sizes](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes)

+Can I just buy chia?
+Until transactions start you can't securely spend chia.
+Any deals before then are off-chain and no guarantees about safety, just a person to person handshake worth of trust.

+When will it be on exchanges?
+The people who run the Chia Networks company have said "Please check out the Business Whitepaper and the Zooms - https://www.chia.net/2021/02/10/chia-businesss-whitepaper.html" Until transactions start, nobody can transfer any chia with the security of the blockchain and it can't be listed on exchanges.

 If you join KeyBase.io chia_network.public then don't @ people directly and join #general to talk about Chia, join #beginner for noob questions, join #support for problems with the software.

 Plot issues?